Sergio Doplicher

-Biography
+Life and career

-Sergio Doplicher graduated in Physics at the Sapienza University of Rome in 1963 under the supervision of Giovanni Jona-Lasinio.
+Sergio Doplicher was born on 30 December 1940 in Trieste and graduated in Physics at the Sapienza University of Rome in 1963 under the supervision of Giovanni Jona-Lasinio.
 From 1976 to 2011 he was full professor of quantum mechanics in the mathematics department of Sapienza University, retiring there in 2011 as professor emeritus.

-He is known for his research based on the Haag–Kastler axioms and for his collaboration with Rudolf Haag.
+He was known for his research based on the Haag–Kastler axioms and for his collaboration with Rudolf Haag.
 With John E. Roberts and Haag, he examined superselection rules in the algebraic quantum field theory, providing the first proof of the spin–statistics theorem entirely based only on first principles.
 Doplicher and Roberts also proved a reconstruction theorem for the algebra of quantum fields and the compact group of global internal symmetries from the algebra of the observables.
 In other collaborations, Doplicher studied the local aspects of superselection rules.
 After introducing the split-property, he derived exact current algebras and a weak form of a quantum Noether theorem.